Data-Vanta/user-auth/README.md

 ---

-## 9) Troubleshooting & common errors
+## Troubleshooting — quick

-- Sequelize DB connection issues: confirm `.env` `DB_STRING` is correct and DB is running.
+• DB connection failure — check `.env` and Postgres availability.
-- Missing join table errors (e.g. "relation \"rolepermissions\" does not exist"): make sure you run the server or seeder so `sequelize.sync` creates tables.
-In dev you can run `npm start` (server runs sync) or `npm run seed` which calls `sync` before seeding.
-- "Permission is not associated to Role" eager-loading errors: ensure the join model is loaded before sync (this project requires `rolePermission.model` on startup).
-Restart the server after changing models.
-- JWT / auth errors: make sure the `x-auth-token` header contains a valid token; the user must be `isVerified` and have the required role for restricted routes.
+• Missing tables — run server or `npm run seed` (dev only) to create them.
+• Eager-loading error (Permission is not associated to Role) — restart server; model loader ensures associations before sync.
+• Unauthorized / token expiry — use `x-auth-token` header with a current JWT; ensure user `isVerified`.

 ---

-## 10) Recommendations (production hardening)
+## Notes and next steps

-1. Replace `sequelize.sync({ alter: true })` with proper Sequelize migrations (`sequelize-cli`) for deterministic schema changes in production.
+• For production: replace `sequelize.sync({ alter: true })` with Sequelize migrations and CI-driven schema deployments.
-2. Add integration tests for authentication, role/permission flows.
-Use a test DB and fixtures.
+• Add automated integration tests and a CI pipeline.
-3. Consider RBAC middleware to check not just role name but explicit permission checks (e.g., `can('create:user')`) for fine-grained control.
-4. Add rate-limiting and strong password policies for security.
+• Use explicit permission checks (RBAC) where necessary.

+---

+If you want, I can generate a Postman collection and a lightweight OpenAPI (Swagger) spec next.

 ---